hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 #  What is Azure Stream Analytics?

+>Words are flowing out like endless rain into a paper cup
+>They slither while they pass, they slip away across the universe
+>Pools of sorrow, waves of joy are drifting through my opened mind
+>Possessing and caressing me
+>
+>*The Beatles:  Across the Universe*

-""Words are flowing out like endless rain into a paper cup..." goes the famous Beatles song and its a good analogy for the paradigm of streaming data.
+"Words are flowing out like endless rain into a paper cup..." goes the famous Beatles song and its a good analogy for the paradigm of streaming data.
 The rain drops are the events our applications generate.
 These rain drops of events accumulate and flow as a river of data, an analogy to our event hubs.
 To this river of data we take a tool, our hand, to scoop out a cup of event data.
 The tool is an Azure Stream Analytics job, and the cup that holds a sampling of data is our database.

 ![](../assets/analytics_words.PNG)